 But what exactly are we consuming when we eat these unfamiliar species?
 And what kind of impact will large-scale harvesting or farming have on the environment?

-A new five-year research project at the Institute of Marine Research (IMR) in Norway aims to get a seafood revolution underway by finding answers to these questions and many more.
+A new five-year research project at the Institute of Marine Research (IMR) in Norway aims to get a sustainable seafood revolution underway by finding answers to these questions and many more.

 “Half of the world’s biological production takes place in the ocean, but food from the ocean currently only provides 2 per cent of people’s daily calorie intake.
 So there is a large, untapped potential,” explains researcher and project manager Antony Philip.